Accused Club Q shooter changed name at 15; dad was MMA and porn star, mom had arrest record

 The Denver Gazette has been piecing together what appears to be a troubled childhood.
 There are few social media or school records for the 22 year old.
 The Washington Post reported that at age 15, around the time of his name change, he was targeted in online bullying and photos.

 Aldrich was born May 20, 2000, to Laura Voepel and Aaron Brink in Orange County, California.
-The couple separated or divorced in Orange County in September 2001, according to a Washington Post report.
+The couple separated or divorced in Orange County in September 2001, with the description "dissolution with child."

 At the time, Aaron Brink was starting his career as an MMA fighter.